An evidence workflow is the operating chain between raw inputs and reporting outputs.

 The synthesis layer gives the report writer something stable to work from.
 Instead of digging through raw notes, they can work from grouped evidence that has already passed a first review.

 This is where messy information starts becoming usable.
 Patterns become easier to spot.
 Gaps stand out.
 Repeated issues rise to the surface.
 The team can move from raw material to findings with much more control.
-If a large submission or consultation set is part of the workload, how to synthesise stakeholder submissions properly is a useful adjacent read.
+If you want the wider operational view of what weak structure costs, The Real Cost of Messy Evidence Workflows is a useful adjacent read.

 Make the draft stage a writing job, not a search-and-rebuild job.